castle-xyz/sync.lua/docs/reference.md

 #### Returns

 Returns a table of all the entities of the named type, where the keys are the ids of the entities and the values are the corresponding entities.
-Returns a direct reference to a table used internally by *sync.lua*, so *make sure not to modify* this table.
+This table is newly created by *sync.lua* on each call, so you may modify it as you wish.

 ## Synchronizing entities